jakeogh/commandlock/README.md

-**commandlock - Atomic locking for commands**

 https://github.com/jakeogh/commandlock

+## commandlock - Advisory locking for processes launching

-Prevent identical commands from executing concurrently.
+Prevent identical commands with identical arguments from executing concurrently.

-A command is the combination of the program and it's arguments: $0 $*

-Requires: sh, sha1sum

 **Theory:**

- 1. Generate unique and reproducible string from $0 $* (the script name and all it's arguments). sha1sum($0 $*) is used.
+ 1. Generate unique and reproducible string from `$0 $*` (the script name and all it's arguments). `sha1sum($0 $*)` is used.
- 2. Obtain an atomic* lock using the filesystem.
+ 2. Obtain an atomic`*` lock using the filesystem.
 Exit on failure (since the same command is already running).

-        _At this point, executing the same command (which also uses this script) should fail._
+ 3. Execute code, any attempts to execute the same command should fail.

- 4. Delete the lockfile on exit.
+ 4. Release the lock by deleting the lockfile (this is done with a `trap`).
+ 5. Exit.

-* filesystem/kernel dependent
+`*` filesystem/kernel dependent

 **General Install:**